sne11ius/pp/README.md

   - Server to use
   - Default room id
   - username
-  - Some kind of "usertype", to distinguish "voter" vs "observer"
+  - Some kind of "usertype", to distinguish "player" vs "observer"

 - Written in golang or rust
 - There are some known libs from the golangiverse we could use: